• Skip to primary navigation

 2. Make the dough: I prefer to make the dough using my stand mixer.
 It’s possible to make make the dough by hand, but using the mixer is much easier.

 3. Let the dough rise: Transfer dough to a clean bowl and cover it with plastic wrap and clean kitchen towels.
-Leave dough to double, .
+Leave dough to double.
+Once it has doubled in size, punch dough down to remove excess air.
+Turn dough out onto a clean, lightly floured surface.

 4. Roll out dough and & cut into rounds: Roll the dough out to 1/2 inch thickness.
 Cut the doughnuts using a 3-inch donut cutter.
 Line a baking sheet or two with a silicone mat or parchment paper or sprinkle the baking sheets with flour.
 Transfer donuts to the baking sheets, leaving space between the donuts.
 Use a clean kitchen towel to lightly cover the donuts and let rise in a draft free, warm/room temperature room until slightly puffed (about 30 minutes).

-6. Fry the donuts: Fry two donuts at a time.
-Fry 1 minute per side.
+6. Fry the donuts: Fry three donuts at a time.
+Fry 1 minute to 1 minute 30 seconds per side.
 Carefully remove from the oil and place on paper towels.
 Repeat with remaining doughnuts.

 7. Toss donuts in lemon sugar: Stir together lemon zest and sugar in a shallow bowl or on a plate.
 Toss warm donuts in the sugar to coat.
 Allow donuts to cool before filling with lemon curd.